New research shows that B2B telecom firms are hellbent on sounding the same

 This may or may not come as a surprise to you, but we have an epidemic on our hands.

-The full results are published in our whitepaper, Lost in a Sea of Sameness, but here are a few highlights:
+The full results are published in the whitepaper, Lost in a Sea of Sameness, but here are a few highlights:

 Why does everyone sound the same?